pupsicola/Pupsi-BRC-Shader/README.md

 - emission hue shift, scrolling, rotation, and masking
 - glow masking and cycling
 - flipbook textures and masking
-- four shaders are included, the main shader for opaque rendering as well as alpha clipping, the transparent shader for partial transparencies, the silhouette outline shader for a new secondary outline and additional overlay effects, and the silhouette outline transparent shader which combines transparency with the aforementioned shader.
+- four main shaders are included, the base shader for opaque rendering as well as alpha clipping, the transparent shader for partial transparencies, the silhouette outline shader for a new secondary outline and additional overlay effects, and the silhouette outline transparent shader which combines transparency with the aforementioned shader.
+- new extra shaders mimicking the look of Sonic Riders official art style and Naruto Ultimate Ninja visuals

 ### Instructions for use:
 Simply download and drop the shader file into the project folder of your choice and select from the Pupsi folder in the shader selection dropdown for the material you're using.